Flying in Thunderstorms (What to Do & What Not to Do)

 Of course, the best advice about flying in a thunderstorm is – not surprisingly – don’t do it.
-Thunderstorms can have extreme rains and winds.
-Improve your knowledge of how thunderstorms develop, your ability to read the weather patterns and your skills to avoid severe storms.
-Do that, and with luck, you may never find yourself with a front row seat to one of Mother Nature’s biggest shows.
+Thunderstorms can have extreme rains, lightning strikes, and strong winds.
+Improve your knowledge of how thunderstorms develop, your ability to read weather radar patterns, and your skills to avoid severe storms.
+Do that, and with luck, you may never find yourself flying through a thunderstorm and having to navigate such weather conditions.

-Of course, we can’t count 100% on luck, so step 2 is to know what to do if you find yourself in a thunderstorm and how to get out of it safely and quickly.
+Of course, we can’t count 100% on luck, so step two is to know what to do if you find yourself in a thunderstorm and how to get out of it safely and quickly.
+Modern aircraft are designed to withstand lightning strikes, but significant damage from other factors like hail and wind speed can still occur.

 Keep reading for all this information plus answers to some of the most commonly asked questions about flying in and around severe weather.